Influences

 the odyssey

 Generally considered to have been composed sometime in the eighth century B.C.E., Homer’s epic is one of the greatest works of Western literature and a true adventure story.
-Set after his participation in the Trojan War, it details the trials and tribulations of wily Odysseus’ ten-year journey to return to his beloved wife and son in Ithaca, who are under threat from despicable suitors.
-It is a story of adversity, temptation, perseverance, righteousness, and revenge and takes the hero on a wild island-hopping tour of the Mediterranean.
-Odysseus’ voyage includes encounters with legendary heroes of the fall of Troy, ancient Greek mythological creatures, and even the gods themselves.
-The Odyssey is not only an adventure story with an ancient historical setting, it is a work of ancient history itself.
-Despite that, it has been translated, condensed, and simplified to make it more easily accessible to modern readers and can be found in almost any bookstore.
+Set after his participation in the Trojan War, it details the trials and tribulations of wily Odysseus’ ten-year journey to return to his beloved wife and son in Ithaca, who are under threat from some despicable suitors.
+It is a story of adversity, temptation, perseverance, righteousness and revenge that takes the hero on a wild island-hopping tour of the Mediterranean.
+Odysseus’ voyage includes encounters with legendary heroes of the fall of Troy, ancient Greek mythological creatures and even the gods themselves.
+The Odyssey is not only an adventure story with an ancient historical setting; it is a work of ancient history itself.
+Despite that, it has been translated, condensed and simplified to make it more accessible to modern readers and can be found in almost any bookstore.
 If you want to trace the roots of escapism through adventure stories back to their literary prototypes, there is no better place to start.

 The Seven Voyages of Sinbad the Sailor (17th century)